Heater attempts to ignite but shuts down with an H2 error on the display.

 How to Fix / Troubleshooting

-Safety first: Turn off gas at the appliance shutoff valve and switch off electrical power before removing panels.
+Safety first: Turn off gas at the appliance shutoff valve and switch off electrical power before removing any panels.
 If you smell gas, evacuate the area and contact your gas supplier immediately.

 - Verify gas supply: Confirm that the main gas valve to the heater is fully open.
-Check that other gas appliances in the home operate normally; if not, there may be a supply issue.
+Check that other gas appliances in the home operate normally; if not, there may be a gas supply issue.

 - Inspect burner area: Remove the front panel and visually inspect the burner tray for rust flakes, spider webs, or debris.
-Gently vacuum around the burners without disturbing wiring.
+Gently vacuum around the burners without disturbing any wiring.

 - Check ignition electrode: Locate the AstralPool ignition electrode near the main burner.
 Inspect the ceramic for cracks and ensure the tip is clean and positioned correctly over the burner.
 Lightly clean the tip with fine emery cloth.